 Stepping into your pain

+When you’re unhappy in your relationship, it can be easy to put the blame on your partner or other events outside your control.
 But the truth is, where your relationship is stems directly from where you are.
 It’s easy to be distracted and to blame our partners or external events for the state of the union.
 But if you want to create real, lasting change in your relationship and achieve a level of intimacy and passion and connection that you’ve always dreamed about – then you have to look within.
 It starts with you, and it starts by stepping into your pain.

 It takes real courage to face your innermost challenges and to be absolutely vulnerable with your partner.
 But when you take the leap, you will be able grow in ways that you never have before.
 And, ultimately, you will learn how to connect with yourself and with your partner on an even deeper and more meaningful level.

 How do you “step into your pain”?
 When will you learn how to face fear head on?